amirrezaask/go-web-template/README.md

 for all your application core code, can be packaged of course.

 #### repo
-your repository layer goes here.
+Your repository layer goes here.

 ##### models
-generated sqlboiler models goes here.
+Generated sqlboiler models/handwritten database layer code.

 ### .migrations
-your database migrations goes here.
+Your database migrations goes here.

 ### .scripts
-your scripts go here
+Your scripts go here